 Consult the full eligibility criteria and application process >

 What will scholars do?

 To more completely understand the complexity of the issues of agriculture and food security and their link to nutrition, and appreciate the contribution that diverse sectors make, scholars will integrate research and professional training with internships hosted at non-academic institutions working in rural communities.
 More specifically, scholars will:

 - Receive professional development training in Canada, Ghana, and/or another eligible Sub-Saharan LMIC to enhance leadership and research skills.

 - Participate in community engagement activities.

-- Obtain internship experience at a for-profit or not-for-profit Research Placement Partner (RPP) for a duration of at least 30% of the time overseas (the RPP will be chosen based on interests of the QES).
+- Obtain internship experience at a for-profit or not-for-profit Research Placement Partner (RPP) for a duration of at least 30% of their scholarship duration (the RPP will be chosen based on interests of the QES)

 - Develop a knowledge sharing plan to ensure that the University of Ghana will benefit from the acquired knowledge/new skills and established networks.

 For Canadians, the research and RPP internship will take place in Ghana.
 Community engagement activities can take place either in Canada or in Ghana during any time of their scholarship.
 The knowledge sharing must take place at the University of Ghana.